bibleexchange/courses/poetry/en/poetry-en.md

 ### Frame narrator

 > A breakthrough for literal interpretation came with Rashbam  (1085–1155).
 He interprets according to the principle that the text has  only one meaning.
-Rashbam displays great sensitivity to the literary nature of Ecclesiastes and was the first to realize that Qohelet  was set within a framework; 1:1–2 and the last seven verses were written by those who edited the book.
+Rashbam displays great sensitivity to the literary nature of Ecclesiastes and was the first to realize that Qoheleth  was set within a framework; 1:1–2 and the last seven verses were written by those who edited the book.
 > Baker, p.
 27

 ## Key Verse